MSecure/contact-tracing-us/Nevada/README.md

 [*Following-up*] Later I found that this is similiar to the case in CO, that this funtion is implementing an isNight() function from TwilightManager.
 Please check the `Privacy Violations` secton in README from `Covid Alert Co` folder for more details.

-Also the app uses Biometric. android.permission.USE_BIOMETRIC and android.permission.USE_FINGERPRINT.
+Also the app uses Biometric. android.permission since they declared USE_BIOMETRIC and android.permission.USE_FINGERPRINT in the Manifest file.
+In the privacy policy of the app, there is no mention of this information to be collected as well.
+Therefore, this is also a violation of the privacy policy.

 ### CODE ANALYSIS
 - The App uses an insecure Random Number Generator `java.util.Random`.
+They should use `java.security.SecureRandom` instead.
 - The App uses the encryption mode CBC with PKCS5/PKCS7 padding.
 This configuration is vulnerable to padding oracle attacks.
+In the [Android developer website](https://developer.android.com/guide/topics/security/cryptography#bc-algorithms), it also mentions that `AES/CBC/PKCS7PADDING` is deprecated and should no longer be used in your app.
-- [False Positive] ~~The App logs information.
+- [*False Positive*] ~~The App logs information.
 Sensitive information should never be logged~~.
 No suspicous sensitive information found to be logged.
 - [*False Positive*] ~~Files may contain hardcoded sensitive information like usernames, passwords, keys etc~~.
 After manually checked all the file containing this warning, the hardcoded information are only normal constants; no hardcoded password exists.
-- [*False Positive*]~~App uses SQLite Database and execute raw SQL query.~~
+- [*False Positive*]~~App uses SQLite Database and execute raw SQL query.~~ No possible vulnerability of SQL injection found.
 - [*False Positive*] ~~App creates temp file.
-Sensitive information should never be written into a temp file.~~
+Sensitive information should never be written into a temp file.~~ The temp files are deleted on exit.